 - Balance your body’s pH

 - Reduce signs of aging

 - Increase libido

 Some of the claims related to the non-dietary uses of pink Himalayan salt may be loosely based on research.

 The use of salt caves as a treatment for various lung diseases has been evaluated in a few studies.
 The results suggest that there could be some benefit, but overall, more rigorous research is needed to investigate their effectiveness (7, 8, 9).

 On the other hand, some of these health claims are actually just normal functions of sodium chloride in the body, so you’ll get these benefits from any kind of salt.

 For example, researchers have found that very low-salt diets may contribute to sleeping problems (10).

 This suggests that an adequate amount of salt may be necessary for quality sleep.
-However, this was not studied in pink Himalayan salt and is likely a function of the sodium chloride in any salt.
+However, the study did not examine pink Himalayan salt and it is likely a function of the sodium chloride in any salt.